Brenner (footballer, born 2000): FC Cincinnati

+By 2022, for reasons publicly undisclosed, Brenner had become unhappy at Cincinnati and requested a transfer.
+His request was not met and he remained with FCC for the duration of the 2022 season, leading the team with 18 goals, including 3 hat-tricks, and helping them secure their first ever playoff berth.
+Brenner still wanted out, however, and reiterated his transfer request in early 2023.

+Udinese Calcio

+On 26 April 2023, Brenner was transferred for $10 million to Serie A side Udinese and signed a 5-year contract that will see him with the Italian side through to the 2027–28 season.
+He remained with Cincinnati until the European summer transfer window opened in July.
+His final MLS game was on July 1 at home against the New England Revolution.

+Due to a hamstring injury, Brenner missed part of his first season with the club.
+He made his debut for Udinese on 27 January 2024 against Atalanta BC, Udinese losing 2–0.

+On 22 August 2025, Brenner was loaned back to FC Cincinnati until the end of the season, with an option to buy.

 International career

 In February 2017, Brenner was included by coach Carlos Amadeu in the Brazil under-17 team for the South American U-17 Championship.
 On 4 March, he scored the opener in Brazil's 2–0 victory over Argentina.
 In September 2017, Brenner was included in the Brazil squad for the FIFA U-17 World Cup in India.
-He scored in Brazil's final group stage match against Niger, his 34th minute goal helping Brazil win 2–0.
+He scored in Brazil's final group stage match against Niger, his 34th-minute goal helping Brazil win 2–0.
 In the Round of 16, Brenner scored a brace against Honduras as Brazil won 3–0.